Measles (Rubeola) (cont.)

 The treatment of patients with measles is mostly focused upon symptom relief.
 Specific complications like pneumonia may require antibiotics.
+Home remedies are simply symptomatic treatment with acetaminophen (Tylenol), lots of rest, and fluids.
 Patients should be on bed rest until the fever has resolved and should remain well hydrated.
 In malnourished patients, vitamin A supplementation is recommended.
 Patients should be isolated to prevent spread of the disease.

 Some cases of measles have an associated complication.
 These complications can include diarrhea, middle ear infections, pneumonia, blindness, acute brain inflammation (encephalitis, which is very rare), and persistent brain inflammation (subacute sclerosing panencephalitis or SSPE, which is extremely rare).

 Blindness associated with measles is due to a combination of poor nutrition (specifically vitamin A deficiency) and the measles infection.
 Prevention is the most effective treatment.
 In third-world countries, post-measles blindness is the leading cause of blindness.